datahub-project/datahub/metadata-ingestion/docs/sources/powerbi/powerbi_pre.md

 in
   #"Added Conditional Column"
 ```
-Use full-table-name in `from` clause.
-For example dev.public.category

 ## M-Query Pattern Supported For Lineage Extraction
 Lets consider a M-Query which combine two PostgreSQL tables.
 Such M-Query can be written as per below patterns.